 Why do I use focus-stacking?

-Apart from the blindingly obvious thing of getting-everything-in-focus, there’s one huge reason I do a lot of focus-stacking: the closer you are to the object you’re photographing, the shallower your depth-of-field.
+As I explained above, the closer you are to the object you’re photographing, the shallower your depth-of-field.

 So, while you can go out and take a photo of a landscape, getting miles of sky and hills and sea in focus in a single shot, when you get your macro lens right up in the face of a tiny amulet, your depth-of-field lasts mere millimetres.

-This means that a lot of the time, I have no choice but to focus stack, as shown by Horus below:
+This means that a lot of the time, unless I want a really artsy, selectively focussed image (which I do sometimes), I have no choice but to focus stack.
+Have a look at this Horus amulet.

-This image on the left’s the first image in the stack.
+This is the first image in the stack of photos I took.
 You can see that just Horus’s beak is in focus.

-This image on the right’s the final image in the stack.
-You can see that just Horus’s back arm is in focus.
+And this image is the last one in the stack.
+You can see that just his back arm is in focus:

 (65 images, in case you were wondering.)